solsticedhiver/ublox-agps/README.md

 # ublox-agps
-Script to send aiding data to a u-blox GPS module (aka agps)

-This is a simple example in python to write AssistNow GPS data downloaded from u-blox server to a u-blox GPS Module.
+This is a simple python script to download AssistNow data from the u-blox server and then upload it to a u-blox GPS device.

 1. Request an access token

   To do so, go to the web site: https://www.u-blox.com/en/assistnow-service-registration-form and submit the form.
-In 24 hours, you will receive a message similar to this:
+In a few working days, you will receive a message similar to this:

-> Get a token
->
 > Dear XXXXXX
 >
 > Thank you for your interest in u-blox' online, globally-available assisted GNSS service, AssistNow.